ryan-parag/ryanparag.com/notes/designing-for-personalization.md

 I've been experimenting with ways to which we could give users fluid customization abilities, but provide them enough rails as to not degrade their experience.

-I'm still playing around with this idea and gathering feedback, but by using [Lyft Design's Colorbox tool](https://www.colorbox.io/) and alogrithm, we can create palette's on-the-fly using a few inputs.
+I'm still playing around with this idea and gathering feedback, but by using [Lyft Design's Colorbox tool](https://www.colorbox.io/) and the algorithm they've crafted, we can create palette's on-the-fly using a minimal inputs.

 To provide some rails for the user, I included a way for the user to gauge when their theme isn't matching certain WCAG requirements as well.